Convert Millimole per Liter to Micromole per Cubic Decimeter (mmol/l to µmol/dm³)

 How do you convert mmol/l to µmol/dm³ formula?

-The main formula to convert mmol/l to µmol/dm³ is to multiply mmol/l value by 1000.
+The main formula for the conversion of the mmol/l value to µmol/dm³ amount is to multiply the mmol/l value by 1000.

 There are 1000 Micromole per Cubic Decimeter in 1 Millimole per Liter.To convert from Millimole per Liter to Micromole per Cubic Decimeter, multiply your figure by 1000 (or divide by 0.001).